 English I, 5 credits

-English I is a freshman English survey class which introduces students to a variety of genres and authors.
+English I is a freshman English survey class that introduces students to a variety of genres and authors.
 The writing and literature build upon the basic building blocks taught in seventh and eighth grades.
 Students will read, analyze, and write about literature through essays and research papers.
-Students receive instruction and practice in reading, writing, speaking, listening and observing.
+Students receive instruction and practice in reading, writing, speaking, listening, and observing.
 Practicing the fundamentals of academic writing in its various models should help students communicate more coherently.
-An introduction to literature through reading renowned authors such as Shakespeare and Homer enables students to analyze the various elements of literary composition such as characterization, vocabulary, theme and the implementation and identification of literary techniques.
+An introduction to literature through reading renowned authors such as Shakespeare and Homer enables students to analyze the various elements of literary composition such as characterization, vocabulary, theme, and the implementation and identification of literary techniques.
 Development of vocabulary through reading material and workbooks is another major aspect of the course.
 Students also learn how to develop and write a 3-5 page research paper utilizing appropriate MLA Style.

 English I Honors, 5 credits